eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 Essentially all aspects of a generated package must be verified through a `PackageVerifier`.

-The `PackageVerifier` interface does come with a helper method `verifyCustodialFiles` for ensuring that there is a custodial file in the package for each submitted file, and that there are no unexplained custodial files present in the package.`void verifyCustodialFiles(DepositSubmission, File, FileFilter, BiFunction<File, File, DepositFile>)` where `DepositSubmission` is the original submission, the `File` is the directory on the filesystem that contains the
+The `PackageVerifier` interface includes a helper method `verifyCustodialFiles` for ensuring that there is a custodial file in the package for each submitted file, and that there are no unexplained custodial files present in the package.`void verifyCustodialFiles(DepositSubmission, File, FileFilter, BiFunction<File, File, DepositFile>)` where `DepositSubmission` is the original submission, the `File` is the directory on the filesystem that contains the